Permits issued by the NHVR

 Before applying, the following links may assist you to plan your journey and identify any specific requirements

-- NHVR Journey Planner – Our interactive online mapping service can help you find approved routes for heavy vehicles on the road network and help you to identify the need to submit an access application.
+- NHVR Route Planner - The NHVR Route Planner is an interactive, online mapping tool available to plan and save routes for heavy vehicle travel across Australia.
+It can assist you in finding approved routes for heavy vehicles on a particular road network and highlights where you may be required to submit an access application.

 - State road transport authority mapping sites – These sites can assist you further with planning your journey.
 They display authorised heavy vehicle routes within each state, and in some cases, allow you to view additional route information.